adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/project-report/materials-overview.md

 # Materials: Overview

 This section provides a high-level overview of the materials used in the implementation of the Embedded Blockchain Surveillance System.
 The materials are categorized into software and hardware components that work together to create a comprehensive surveillance solution.
+Visual representations of these components can be found in the [System Images](/project-report/images) section.

 ## System Components Overview